-So whether you’re looking to migrate off of Facebook’s own service, or you’re simply tired of having to view all your photos through Facebook’s image service, you can grab your files at any time.
-We have five different methods to download and save all of your Facebook photos, so no matter how you want to go about retrieving your digital history, you’ll be able to dive into the social service and pull your photos back out.
+You might have decided it’s time to get away from Facebook for a little while, or forever, or you might just want to get copies of your pictures back down out of the cloud and onto someplace where you have direct control over their use.
+Regardless of your reasons, you can grab your files at any time.
+We’ve found five different methods to download and save all of your Facebook photos, so no matter how you want to go about retrieving your digital history, you’ll be able to dive into the social service and pull your photos back out.
 Let’s take a look at how.

 Downloading Separate Image Files From Facebook

-In most cases, Facebook will push you to download images individually from each separate photo.
-Depending on what you’re trying to do with your photos, this is either the easiest and most convenient method—grabbing the one or two photos you need at a given time instead of downloading and searching your entire library because you needed three shots—or it’s the worst, most time-consuming method.
+The simplest and most direct way to get your image files is just to individually download each photograph.
+Depending on what you’re trying to do with your photos, this is the easiest and most convenient method, if all you want is to get one or two photos.
+If you’re trying to get your whole library, it’s the worst, most time-consuming method.
 Even downloading an album through individual photo files can be a hassle, let alone trying to grab every single image in your library.
 That said, if you’re trying to grab a few images at a time instead of your entire library, this is the easiest method for you.
 Let’s take a look.

 Open up your Facebook profile by heading to their website and clicking on your name in the top-left corner.
 Along the top of your personal profile page, click the “Photos” tab.
 By default, this will load every image you’ve been tagged in, under a section called “Photos of You.”
-This isn’t necessarily your own photos though—plenty of these images might be from other users on the site, including your own friends and tags from other photos.
+These aren’t necessarily just photos of you, however —plenty of these images might be from other users on the site, including your own friends and tags from other photos.
 Since you’re looking to download your own photos, click the “Your Photos” tab at the top of the image gallery.
-This will load all of your uploads, along with their specific galleries.
+This will load all of your uploads, along with their specific albums.

 From here, your uploaded images will be sorted by date uploaded, so scroll through your images until you happen upon the ones you want to download.
 When you find an image worth saving from Facebook, click on the icon to open the image in your browser.
-Roll your mouse over the image and look for options to appear in white text at the bottom of the image.
-Select “Options,” and then select “Download.”
-Your image will automatically download to your computer’s Downloads folder, and you’ll be able to view your content here.
-Unfortunately, Facebook resizes and compresses your photo uploads, so if you’re hoping your 12 or 16MP original photo will be left at it’s original resolution when you download the photo, you’ll be saddened to learn Facebook’s photos are resized to either 720px, 960px, or 2048px depending on the usage and shape of the photo.
+Select ‘Options’ down at the bottom of the picture, and a menu of options will pop up.
+Select “Download.”
+Your image will automatically download to your computer’s Downloads folder, and you’ll be able to view your content there.

 Downloading Albums Through Facebook